CSC4790-Fall2024-Org/WealthWiz---release-2/README.md

-# StudentFinanceApp - Release 3
+# WealthWiz - Release 3

 To Run WealthWiz on your IOS Mobile Device: